aishikbhattacharyya/ApexDB/README.md

 # RookieDB

-## The code

 ### cli

 The cli directory contains all the logic for the database's command line interface.
-Running the main method of CommandLineInterface.java will create an instance of the database and create a simple text interface that you can send and review the results of queries in. **The inner workings of this section are beyond the scope of the class** (although you're free to look around), you'll just need to know how to run the Command Line Interface.
+Running the main method of CommandLineInterface.java will create an instance of the database and create a simple text interface that you can send and review the results of queries in.

 #### cli/parser